Why This Honey Walnut Chicken Recipe Will Be Your New Favorite

 2. Achieve crispy chicken perfection

-• Combine chicken, egg white, 1 Tbsp soy sauce, and a pinch of salt.
+- Toss the chicken cubes with egg white, soy sauce, and a pinch of salt until evenly coated.

 3. Create the creamy honey sauce magic

 Want to explore more sauce creations?
-Check out these 5 must-try pasta sauces that balance sweet, creamy, and savory flavors beautifully.
+Discover these five pasta sauces that perfectly blend creamy, savory, and sweet notes.

 4. Assemble and serve